ajalt/clikt/docs/arguments.md

 ## Variadic Arguments

-Like [options](options.html), arguments can take any fixed number of values, which you can change with functions like {% include api.html pkg="parameters.arguments" fun="pair" %} and {% include api.html pkg="parameters.arguments" fun="triple" %}.
-Unlike options, arguments
-can take a variable (or unlimited) number of values.
+Like [options](options.html), arguments can take any fixed number of values, which you can change with functions like [`pair`](api/clikt/com.github.ajalt.clikt.parameters.arguments/pair.html) and [`triple`](api/clikt/com.github.ajalt.clikt.parameters.arguments/triple.html).
+Unlike options, arguments can take a variable (or unlimited) number of values.
 This is especially common when taking file paths, since they are frequently expanded with a glob pattern on the command line.